Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional

 Before starting to work on your serged narrow or rolled hem, make sure you take note of your current serger settings for ease of reference when you revert to your previous serger settings before the adjustment.
-When you’re done making your rolled hem, simply refer to these notes to revert your serger settings to a 4 thread stitch.
+When you’re done making your rolled hem stitch, simply refer to these notes to revert your serger settings to a 4 thread stitch.

 To sew a narrow hem

 - Remove the needle thread from the left needle (if using a two needle overlocker).

 - Unscrew the left needle, remove it and keep it on a side.
 I found that I didn’t need to re-thread my serger if I was being careful when removing the needle.